 "Repent, Harlequin!"
 Said the Ticktockman takes place in a world where you could be killed for wasting your time.
 Yes, that's right, being late is eventually punishable by death.
 The really weird part is this comes from one of his optimistic stories.

 "Pulling Hard Time" has them all beat.
-A normal guy sees his wife get raped and murdered (which is bad enough) and goes all I Spit on Your Grave on them.
+A normal guy sees his wife get raped and murdered (which is bad enough) and goes all I Spit on Your Grave on the killer.
 He's then convicted of murder and sentenced to spend the rest of his life in a Matrix style tank, reliving the worst memory of his life over and over.
 In this guy's case, it means being an 8 year old, pinned in a car crash, watching his mother's body rot.
 Truly horrific.